polybiusproxy/hxCodec/README.md

 ### Android

-**Currently, hxCodec can load videos only from internal / external storage (not on the application storage).**
+**Currently, hxCodec can load videos only from internal / external storage (not from the application storage).**

-In order this method for hxCodec to work on Android, you will need a library called [extension-androidtools](https://github.com/jigsaw-4277821/extension-androidtools).
+In order for hxCodec to work on Android, you will need a library called [extension-androidtools](https://github.com/jigsaw-4277821/extension-androidtools).

 To install it, enter the following in a terminal:
 ```